chperkins/Data_Projects/README.md

 # MNIST_project.ipynb

 This jupyter notebook downloads MNIST data and runs some statistical analysis.
 It explores running PCA on the images, spectral clustering, and logistic regression on principal components.
-I use the benchmark MNIST data as a tool to experiment with these statistical tools.
+I use the benchmark MNIST data in order to experiment with these statistical tools.